dymaczew/fs20icam/LabGuides/Exercise12/README.md

 Let's start by switching to a 2-hop topology.
 Select the dropdown in the top-middle of the screen and change the value to "2".
 Then click "Render"

 ![](images/2020-01-20-08-35-09.png)

+*EXPLANATION: Your view might be slightly different (without a bookinfo-demo icon).
+This icon represents the ingress and your managed cluster does not have ingress installed so this resource doesn't show up*

 We won't examine it here, but ASM allows you to hide/show some additional objects in the topology.
 In this topology, you see the microservice topology.
 If you want, you can add the pods into the topology.
 To add/hide elements on the page, click the **Filter** icon to the left of the "Render" button.